Andy Warhol

-Andy Warhol (/ˈwɔːrhɒl/; born Andrew Warhola Jr.; August 6, 1928 – February 22, 1987) was an American artist and impresario whose work spanned various media, including painting, filmmaking, photography, sculpture, and performance art.
-A leading figure in the pop art movement, his works explore the relationship between art, advertising, mass media, and celebrity culture that flourished in the 1960s.
-Perhaps his best-known works are the silkscreen paintings Campbell's Soup Cans (1962), Marilyn Diptych (1962), Silver Car Crash (Double Disaster) (1963), and Eight Elvises (1963).
-He also directed influential films such as Chelsea Girls (1966) and Blue Movie (1969); the latter is credited with jumpstarting the "Golden Age of Porn".
-Warhol is generally considered among the most important American artists of the second half of the 20th century.
+Andy Warhol (/ˈwɔːrhɒl/; born Andrew Warhola Jr.; August 6, 1928 – February 22, 1987) was an American artist and filmmaker.
+Widely regarded as the most important artist of the second half of the 20th century, Warhol's practice spanned various media, including painting, filmmaking, photography, publishing, and performance art.
+A leading figure in the pop art movement, his work explores the relationship between advertising, consumerism, mass media, and celebrity culture.
+His embrace of mechanical reproduction challenged traditional boundaries between high and low culture.
+He is also credited with popularizing the expression "15 minutes of fame".

-Born and raised in Pittsburgh in a family of Rusyn immigrants, Warhol initially pursued a successful career as a commercial illustrator in the 1950s.
-After exhibiting his work in art galleries, he began to receive recognition as an influential and controversial artist in the 1960s.
-His New York studio, The Factory, became a well-known gathering place that brought together distinguished intellectuals, drag queens, playwrights, bohemian street people, Hollywood celebrities and wealthy patrons.
-He directed and produced several underground films starring a collection of personalities known as Warhol superstars, and is credited with inspiring the widely used expression "15 minutes of fame."
-He also briefly served as manager and producer of the influential rock band the Velvet Underground, who performed at Warhol events such as his Exploding Plastic Inevitable multimedia performances (1966–67).
-Warhol expressed his queer identity through many of his works at a time when homosexuality was actively suppressed in the United States.
+Born to working-class Rusyn immigrant parents in Pittsburgh, Warhol began his career as a commercial artist in New York before transitioning to fine art.
+Among his best-known early silkscreen paintings are Campbell's Soup Can (1962), Marilyn Diptych (1962), and Coca-Cola (3) (1962).
+In the mid-1960s, Warhol began devoting his attention to creating experimental films such as Blow Job (1964) and Empire (1965).
+He subsequently directed a number of underground films—including Chelsea Girls (1966), Four Stars (1967), and Blue Movie (1969)—featuring a shifting group of personalities known as Warhol superstars.
+His studio, the Factory, became a hub for avant-garde experimentation, bringing together drag queens, poets, bohemians, musicians, and wealthy patrons.
+Warhol also managed the influential rock band the Velvet Underground, who performed at his Exploding Plastic Inevitable (1966–67) multimedia events.

-After surviving an assassination attempt by radical feminist Valerie Solanas in June 1968, Warhol focused on transforming The Factory into a business enterprise.
-He founded Interview magazine and authored numerous books, including The Philosophy of Andy Warhol (1975) and Popism (1980).
-He also hosted the television series Fashion (1979–80), Andy Warhol's TV (1980–83), and Andy Warhol's Fifteen Minutes (1985–87).
-Warhol died of cardiac arrhythmia, aged 58, after gallbladder surgery in February 1987.
+After Warhol survived an assassination attempt in 1968, the Factory evolved into a business enterprise.
+He founded Interview magazine, produced the play Pork (1971), and published various books such as The Philosophy of Andy Warhol (1975) and Popism (1980).
+He executed several series of paintings—notably Mao (1972–73), Athletes (1977), and Last Supper (1986)—and commissioned portraiture, while expanding into television with Andy Warhol's TV (1980–83) and Andy Warhol's Fifteen Minutes (1985–87).
+He meticulously documented his social life through photography and daily recordings, published posthumously as The Andy Warhol Diaries (1989).
+Warhol died of cardiac arrhythmia at the age of 58 following gallbladder surgery in 1987.

 Warhol has been described as the "bellwether of the art market", with several of his works ranking among the most expensive paintings ever sold.
-In 2013, Silver Car Crash (Double Disaster) (1963) sold for $105 million, setting a record for the artist.
-In 2022, Shot Sage Blue Marilyn (1964) sold for $195 million, which is the highest price paid at auction for a work by an American artist.
+In 2013, Silver Car Crash (Double Disaster) (1963) sold for $105 million.
+In 2022, Shot Sage Blue Marilyn (1964) sold for $195 million, the highest price ever paid at auction for a work by an American artist.
 Warhol has been the subject of numerous retrospective exhibitions, books, and documentary films.
-The Andy Warhol Museum in his native city of Pittsburgh, which holds an extensive permanent collection of art and archives, is the largest museum in the United States dedicated to a single artist.
+The Andy Warhol Museum in Pittsburgh, which holds an extensive permanent collection of his art and archives, is the largest in the United States dedicated to a single artist.